Code-Institute-Submissions/Maxlaura-DjangoProject_JanResub/README.md

 ##### Deployment

-You can easely pull request on this project on master banch.
-If accepted all the edits that was made, will be deployed to Heroku.
-You can run your own heroku application by creating an account on the Heroku website and following the tutorial on how to deploy a Python project wich can be find here: https://devcenter.heroku.com/articles/getting-started-with-python
+You can easily pull request on this project on master branch.
+If accepted, all the edits that were made, will be deployed to Heroku.
+You can run your own heroku application by creating an account on the Heroku website and following the tutorial on how to deploy a Python project which can be found here: https://devcenter.heroku.com/articles/getting-started-with-python
 For questions or errors, i suggest use StackOverflow or simply ask here.
 A Stripe account is also needed in order to test the payment part.